 I recently subscribed to Telia’s mobile Internet service and bought ZTE MF286R 4G router they sell.
 The first thing I noticed, was the absence of DNS settings, which is a no-deal for me, because I use my home DNS server as a first line of defence against ads, spam, pr0nogrąphy, malware and other unwanted websites.
 Thankfully, this problem is (somewhat) easily solvable, but you’ll need some dedicated hardware to host your DNS server locally.
-If you don’t have any spare hardware or some always-on computer on your network you can give this job to, and you don’t want to maintain your own server, then spare yourself some pain and get a better router.
+If you don’t have any spare hardware or some always-on computer on your network you can give this job to, and you don’t want to maintain your own server, then stop reading this, spare yourself some pain and get a better router.

 When you appoint Pi-hole as DHCP server, it will serve as DNS server too.
 However, there can only be one DHCP server on a given network, so, firstly, turn-off DHCP functionality in the ZTE router settings (Advanced settings -> Router):

 Secondly, turn-on DHCP server in the Pi-hole settings (fig. 2):